 Commerce may add recommendations for early collaboration with agencies with expertise on particular subjects.
+Commerce may also elaborate on the recommendations for equitable participation in this section, including early collaboration with Tribal governments.

 WAC 365-196-610 - Periodic review and update of comprehensive plans and development regulations